microsoft/FluidFramework/BREAKING.md

 `SimpleModuleInstantiationFactory` is now named `ContainerRuntimeFactoryWithDefaultComponent`.
 Its functionality is unchanged.

-`SimpleContainerRuntimeFactory` is deprecated, as its functionality is provided by `ContainerRuntimeFactoryWithDefaultComponent` and the newly added helper `createAndAttachComponent()` which should be used instead.
-It will be removed in a future version of the framework.
+`SimpleContainerRuntimeFactory` is deprecated, as most of its functionality is provided by `ContainerRuntimeFactoryWithDefaultComponent` which should be used instead.
+It does not provide `createAndAttachComponent()`, but this functionality can be achieved using direct calls to `createComponent()` and `attach()`.  `SimpleContainerRuntimeFactory` will be removed in a future version of the framework.

 ## 0.15 Breaking Changes